 Step 3: Focus on relevance and feasibility

-- Ethical: It should respect participants and confidentiality.
+- Ethical: it respects participants and confidentiality.

 Step 4: Analyse practical and theoretical perspectives